vinsdragonis/Packet-Sniffer/README.md

 # Packet-Sniffer

-Packet Sniffer allows you to view network traffic flowing thru a system.

 ## ⚠ Disclaimer!!
 ### Use this at your own discretion.
 The developer is not responsible for any misuse of the tool.

 **To use this:**